Course MapsNo course maps posted yet.

 Note about Electronic Timing

 SportIdent electronic timing equipment is used at all ONB events.
 Participants who do not have a SportIdent device ( a small 'dibber' that you carry with you on the course and which records your times at each control point) will be provided with one.
 There is no charge for this, but if the dibber is lost there will be a $40 charge to cover the cost.
+Here is a site that shows you what the SI dibber looks like.

 No special equipment or clothing is needed.
 Dress for the outdoors, wear something comfortable that you don't mind getting a little dirty!
 A change of footwear and socks is a good idea for after the event.
 If it's wet, you might need a complete change of clothes!